 Design Tip:

 • What may have been an acceptable design two decades ago may be intolerable now.
-Visit the websites of competitors or similar organizations and take a cue from how they design their online presence.
+Visit the websites of competitors or similar organizations and learn how they implement their online presence, visual branding, and digital marketing.

 5. Wh– What?